mattrussi/gitlab-com-runbooks/docs/mimir/getting-started.md

 ## Data Retention

-By default Mimir keeps all data for 1year.
-This is configurable per tenant through [tenant limits configuratoin](#checking-tenant-limits)
+By default Mimir keeps all data for 1 year.
+This is configurable per tenant through [tenant limits configuration](#checking-tenant-limits).

 ## Creating a tenant